 Success check: All endpoints from your OpenAPI spec appear in the API picker.

-Verify the API is available in the picker
+Verify the API is available

 After import:- Open the Select an API dropdown again.